muelphil/llm-uncertainty-bench/async-graph-bench/docs/source/nodes/node_configuration.md

 During a benchmark run, the manager determines which items still require computation.
 While the data source continues to emit all items that have not yet been fully resolved by the graph, some of them may already have complete results for certain nodes.
 In such cases, recalculating would be redundant.

-The **skipping layer
-** prevents unnecessary work by filtering out items that have already been fully computed for the current node and is not required by subsequent nodes.
+The **skipping layer** prevents unnecessary work by filtering out items that have already been fully computed for the current node and is not required by subsequent nodes.
 When an item is marked as completed in this context, it is intercepted by the layer and not passed further down to the node’s calculation.

 This mechanism ensures efficiency in partial or incremental runs, where only a subset of items still needs processing, while previously computed results remain untouched.

 ### Loading and Storing Cached Results

-When a node is configured with a `data_store` in its `NodeConfig`, the framework applies the **caching layer **.
+When a node is configured with a `data_store` in its [`NodeConfig`](../api/nodeconfig.md), the framework applies the **caching layer**.
 This layer is responsible for loading and storing intermediate or final results, ensuring that nodes do not recompute values that have already been processed.

-For each incoming item, the layer first checks whether a result is already available in the configured `DataStore`.
+For each incoming item, the layer first checks whether a result is already available in the configured [`DataStore`](../api/datastore.md).
 If a cached result exists, it is merged into the item and immediately emitted, skipping all further processing and calculation for that node.
 If no cached result is found, the item is passed on to the node’s computation.
 Once new results are produced, they are stored in the
-`DataStore` for reuse in future runs.
+[`DataStore`](../api/datastore.md) for reuse in future runs.

 This mechanism forms the core of the framework’s caching system.
 By avoiding redundant computation, it makes benchmarks more efficient, allows incremental runs, and enables reuse of results across different benchmark configurations.
 For details on available storage backends, see [DataStores](../data_stores.md).

 ### Sampling Layer

-The **sampling layer
-** is applied when a node is configured to process sampled dependencies—typically indicated by dependency keys prefixed with `"sampled_"`.
+The **sampling layer** is applied when a node is configured to process sampled dependencies—typically indicated by dependency keys prefixed with
+`"sampled_"`.
 Its purpose is to group multiple iterations of items together according to the `sampling_config` so that statistics or aggregated results can be computed over a sample rather than individual items.

 Key points:

 * **Sample Grouping**: Items are collected per `id` into groups of size `sample_size`.
-Once a group is complete, it is processed as a single variation.
+Once a group is complete, it is processed.
 * **Modes**:

-    *
-    `"first"` — only the first iteration in the group gets extended by the sampled dependency and is provided to the node.
+    * `"first"` — only the first iteration in the group gets extended by the sampled dependency and is provided to the node.
-    *
-    `"extend"` — all iterations in a group are extended by the sampled dependency and get provided to the node.
-Sampled dependency get iteratively shifted, so that the individual items have their dependency first in every sampling list.
+    * `"extend"` — all items in a sampling group are extended by the sampled dependency and individually get provided to the node.
+Sampled dependency get iteratively shifted, so that the individual items have their dependency first in every sampled dependency.
-    *
-    `"spread"` — only one item of the group is passed down to the node with the sample distribution, but the node may calculate scores for all iterations.
+    * `"spread"` — only one item of the group is passed down to the node with the sample distribution, but the node may calculate scores for all iterations.
 These scores are distributed back to the corresponding original iteration items.

 This layer is particularly relevant for nodes that include randomness—like LLM inference or noisy measurements—where statistical aggregation over multiple iterations improves reliability.
 For a detailed guide and examples, see [sampling](sampling.md).

 ### Batching Layer

 This layer groups incoming items into batches of a specified size before passing them to the node.
 It is applied when batch_size is set and is particularly useful for nodes that can process multiple items more efficiently at once, such as LLM inference.
 Any remaining items in the buffer are flushed when an EndOfData signal is received.
 The implementation ensures that items are safely collected and processed in batches without affecting the order of data flow.

+### EndOfData Coordination Layer

+This layer will be applied if more than one calculation per node may run in parallel.
+This may be the case if the node gets provided a pool of more than one resource, allowing it to query multiple resources in parallel.
+The layer ensures that the EndOfData signal is only passed to the node once all parallel calculations have completed and all resources are idle.
+This prevents premature termination of processing and ensures that all items are fully processed before signaling completion.

 ### Resource Assignment